Superpower

 For decades, ideas like peace through strength, democratic leadership, and cross‑party unity on foreign policy have been essential to America’s rise as the world’s leading superpower.

-And while not always perfect, this approach has defined us as a democratic superpower, led to more prosperity than ever seen before, and has helped contribute to a more stable international order.
+And while not always perfect, this approach has defined us as a democratic superpower, led to more prosperity than ever before, and has helped contribute to a more stable international order.

 Yet in recent years, a growing sentiment has emerged against this long-standing consensus.
 Isolationist impulses on the extremes of both political parties threaten to unravel the principles that have guided U.S. leadership for generations, risking global instability and diminishing American prosperity and influence.